-Alstonefield Manor has 3 rooms in the main house and 2 self catered cottages, they also have a couple of cottage currently undergoing renovations.
+Alstonefield Manor has 3 rooms in the main house, and 2 self catered cottages.They also have a couple of cottages currently undergoing renovations.

-We stayed in Gardeners cottage which is located next to the Main house, it’s pet friendly so we took Toms dog peaches with us, the flagstone floor in the downstairs made it cool enough for the dog in the hot weather.
+We stayed in Gardener’s cottage, which is located next to the Main house.
+It’s pet friendly, so we took Tom’s dog, Peaches, with us.
+The flagstone floor in the downstairs also made it cool enough for the dog in the hot weather.

-Our stay at Alstonefield Manor totally relaxed us, the house is set within the most peaceful village but with plenty to do in the surrounding areas, the cottage itself was very cosy but the luxurious linen and fabrics made us more than comfortable.
+Our stay at Alstonefield Manor totally relaxed us.
+The house is set within the most peaceful village but with plenty to do in the surrounding areas.
+The cottage itself was very cosy, and the luxurious linen and fabrics made us more than comfortable.
 See below images of the bedroom.

-If you’re wondering where the B&B guests eat then the George pub is where you’re bound to find them, a minute walk down the road the George is the Village pub serving delicious food at very reasonable prices, and most importantly it’s dog friendly!
-Pre booking is necessary but it’s well worth the planning, they have an A la Carte menu but also a seasonal tasting menu.
+If you’re wondering where the B&B guests eat, then the George pub is where you’re bound to find them.
+A minutes walk down the road is the George, the Village pub.
+It serves delicious food at very reasonable prices, and most importantly it’s dog friendly!
+Pre-booking is necessary, but it’s well worth the planning.
+They have an A la Carte menu but also a seasonal tasting menu.

-On our final morning Jo & Rob invited us to join the B&B guests for breakfast in the main house, from 9am they serve a 3 course candle lit breakfast in the grand dining room.
+On our final morning Jo & Rob invited us to join the B&B guests for breakfast in the main house.
+From 9am they serve a 3 course candle lit breakfast in the grand dining room.
 Breakfast was a great selection of cereals, fresh fruit, fresh bread and a cooked option!
-Breakfast set us up well for our journey home which only took 2:45hrs.
+It set us up well for our journey home, which only took 2:45hrs.